erengy/under-construction/README.md

 # Under Construction

-A simple HTML document designed to be used as the temporary home page of a website.
+This is a simple HTML document with no external dependencies, designed to be used as a temporary home page.

 ## Usage

 1. Edit `index.html` in order to change the title and the header.
+2. Optionally, modify the elements and the style according to your needs.
-2. Upload the file to the root directory of your website.
+3. Upload the file to the root directory of your website.

 ## License